opentable/spur-mongoosemanager/README.md

 # spur-mongoosemanager

-A very simple node module that gives some generic mongoose manager.
+A very simple node module that gives a generic mongoose manager.

 The project is still a work in progress.
 We are in the middle of making adjustments and are starting to dogfood the module in our own applications.